Jorge Barradas: Career

 Barradas contributed to several magazines with different political persuasions.
-These included being the artistic director of the weekly ABC a Rir (ABC Laughing), which he handed over to Stuart Carvalhais after just seven issues "due to lack of professional assistance"; O Riso da vitória (a humorous newspaper published for a few months that he founded in 1919 with the journalist and playright, Henrique Roldão); and illustrations in A Pátria; Ilustração Portuguesa, the Contemporânea, O Século cômico, and in the daily newspaper Diário de Lisboa.
+These included being the artistic director of the weekly ABC a Rir (ABC Laughing), which he handed over to Stuart Carvalhais after just seven issues "due to lack of professional assistance"; O Riso da vitória (a humorous newspaper published for a few months that he founded in 1919 with the journalist and playwright, Henrique Roldão); and illustrations in A Pátria; Ilustração Portuguesa, the Contemporânea, O Século cômico, and in the daily newspaper Diário de Lisboa.
 In May 1920, Ilustração Portuguesa organised a solo exhibition for Barradas at the Automobile Club of Portugal.
 According to José-Augusto França, throughout the 1920s Barradas stood out as one of the most important and most popular Portuguese illustrators and cover artists.

 In 1923, he went to Brazil, where he stayed for several months.
 He contributed to the Ibero-American Exposition of 1929 in Seville and then spent six months in São Tomé, which inspired a group of paintings that he exhibited in Lisbon in 1931.
 In 1931 he was one of the winners of the competition to decorate the Portuguese pavilion at the Paris Colonial Exposition.
 He won a gold medal at the 1937 Paris International Exposition.
 In 1939 he contributed a large panel entitled Prince Henry and the School of Sagres to the Portuguese pavilion at the 1939 New York World's Fair.
 He also contributed decorations to the Portuguese World Exhibition in Lisbon in 1940.

 Throughout the 1930s he worked on set designs for revues (known in Portugal as Teatro de Revista or Magazine Shows).
 With his work now spread across a broader range of activities his contributions to newspapers and magazines slowed.
 However, he was a regular participant in the Modern Art Exhibitions of the Secretariado Nacional de Informação, a body of the Estado Novo dictatorship.
 In 1939, he won the Columbano Prize, named after the artist Columbano Bordalo Pinheiro, and in 1949, the Sebastião de Almeida Prize.
 For the next twenty years he focused on large-scale commissions, largely involving ceramics, such as panels at the Banco Português do Atlântico in Porto, an Annunciation at the Basilica of Sant'Eugenio in Rome in 1951, which is a work in fibreglass appliqé, internal tiles for the Hotel Ritz in Lisbon in the 1950s, and two relief panels for the refectory of the Calouste Gulbenkian Foundation in Lisbon in 1969.
 In 1965, he held a solo exhibition of smaller ceramics at the Diário de Notícias Gallery in Lisbon, often titled Caprichos (Caprices).